 Our Alternative Provision is split across 4 different sites operating 5 different provisions, including KS3 turn around provision, KS4 Medically Vulnerable unit, KS4 long term provision and Post-16 provision.
 The provisions educate up to 200 students across all sites who have been permanently excluded or at high risk of exclusion from local mainstream schools.
 We provide a range of high quality educational programmes, helping to make positive changes in the lives of young people and ensuring their best possible educational and personal outcomes.

 Guidance Notes for Candidates

-Please note that as part of our commitment to safeguarding the welfare of children and young people it is the schools policy to obtain references prior to interview.
 Haybrook College is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-Applicants will be required to undertake a DBS (Disclosure and Barring Service) Enhanced Disclosure.
-Haybrook College strives to be an equal opportunities employer and recruits from all sections of the community solely on basis of ability to fulfill the job requirements.
+It is College policy to obtain references prior to interview and applicants will be required to undertake a DBS enhanced disclosure.
+Haybrook College strives to be an equal opportunities employer and recruits from all sections of the community solely on basis of ability to fulfil the job requirements.